waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Efficient Debugging:** Vary test conditions to gather new diagnostic data.
 - **Immediate Action:** Log all data in the turn of discovery.
 This includes disproven hypotheses to avoid repeating mistakes.
 - **Trust Direct Observation:** Base understanding of mechanics on in-game observations.
-- **Tool Development Status (Under Debugging):**
-  - `gem_pathfinder_v2`: The pathfinder's logic has been confirmed to be working correctly.
+- **Tool Development Status (Reliable):** `gem_pathfinder_v2`: The pathfinder's logic has been confirmed to be working correctly.
 Previous failures were caused by my own misunderstanding of the map's elevation mechanics, not a tool bug.
 The tool is reliable for generating paths on valid terrain.

 # V. Future Development Ideas
 - **Team Composition Advisor:** An agent to suggest optimal team compositions.